shczhen/docs/tidb-lightning/tidb-lightning-faq.md

 ---
-title: TiDB LightningFAQ
+title: TiDB Lightning FAQs
-summary: TiDB Lightningに関するよくある質問（FAQ）と回答について説明します。
+summary: Learn about the frequently asked questions (FAQs) and answers about TiDB Lightning.
 ---

 # TiDB LightningFAQ {#tidb-lightning-faqs}